A SHORT HISTORY OF SLOVAKIA

 Independent Slovakia faced many problems.
 At first its economy performed poorly but in the early 21st century the situation improved.
 Slovakia also suffered from high unemployment.

 In 2004 Slovakia joined the EU.
 In 2009 it joined the Euro.
 Furthermore in 2009 Slovakia joined NATO.
 Meanwhile in the early 21st century the economy of Slovakia grew strongly although the country suffered from high unemployment.
 In 2019 Zuzana Caputova was elected the first woman president of Slovakia.
-Today the population of Slovakia is 5.4 million.
+In 2020 the population of Slovakia was 5.4 million.

 A brief history of the Czechs